 The DJ would never be able to stay afloat without all these documents.

-More importantly, the DJ requires the cash flow generated via DJ invoice to pay for all these.
+More importantly, the DJ requires the cash flow generated via DJ invoice template to pay for all these.

 In addition to all that, he also needs:

 A DJ is a consultant in the arena of entertainment.
 A DJ invoice – prepared in advance and awaiting filling with all the relevant details – is essential for ensuring the consultancy continues benefiting more people.
-The DJ invoice is a form of recognition of the quality services the entertainer offers.
+The DJ invoice template is a form of recognition of the quality services the entertainer offers.
 It also helps the business to grow, which then means more people can access these services and benefit from quality entertainment.
 The DJ invoice only works if it has all the information.
 Contact details, items on each line, invoice number, services rendered, the date when the services were offered, and date when the invoice was prepared must all be present.